HL7/cqf-measures/input/pages/measure-terminology-service.md

     8. composed-of: Returning any quality program that includes the given measure canonical or quality program version manifest or release
     9. depends-on: Returning any quality program that references the given code system or value set canonical
     10. part-of: Returning any version manifest or release that is part of the given quality program
-    11. contained-parameter-name: Returning any quality program having the given value in the Library.contained.parameter.name
+    11. contained-parameter-name: MAY support returning any quality program having the given value in the Library.contained.parameter.name
-    12. expansion-identifier: Returning any quality program having the the given value in the Library.contained.parameter.valueUri
+    12. expansion-identifier: MAY support returning any quality program having the the given value in the Library.contained.parameter.valueUri

 5. SHALL support specifying expansion rules for the following $expand parameters
     1. SHALL support the activeOnly parameter
     2. SHALL support the system-version parameter
     3. SHALL support the check-system-version parameter
     4. SHALL support the force-system-version parameter
-    5. SHOULD support other parameters
+    5. SHALL support the valueSetVersion parameter
-    6. SHOULD support the `expansion` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
+    6. MAY support the `expansion` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
+    7. SHOULD support other parameters
-    7. SHOULD support the `includeDraft` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))
+    8. SHOULD support the `includeDraft` parameter (defined in the [cqfm-valueset-expand](OperationDefinition-ValueSet-expand.html))

 6. Because this capability results in the potential for parameter values to be supplied in multiple places, the following rules apply:
     1. If a parameter is specified as part of the $expand operation directly, it takes precedence